mcoza/hammdroid-job-agent/docs/design-decisions.md

 That is enough for the current stage.

-If I later need stronger querying, relationships between records, several things writing at once, or better history, then moving to a database would make sense.
+If I need stronger querying, relationships between records, several things writing at once, or better history, then moving to a database would be beneficial.

 ## Use the Sheets API instead of clicking through the site